Skip to content

 An image of Esperanza standing in front of a tan wall.
 She has tanned white skin, long brown hair pulled over her shoulder, and wears a grey t-shirt.

-Esperanza (she/her), is Latinx deaf social worker and abolitionist mama.
 I live in the Bay Area, California on the original homeland of the Muwekma Ohlone Tribe.
 I work as the Reentry Program Director at HEARD.
 I specialize in supporting currently and formerly incarcerated deaf/disabled people and their loved ones.
 I am dedicated to confronting and challenging issues in legal and prison systems that impact deaf/disabled folks and support them to navigate those systems.
 My approach is guided by the transformative justice, disability justice, healing, abolition, and harm reduction principles with the goal of supporting people to live their lives free from all forms of policing and incarceration.
-Outside of HEARD work, I enjoy doing crafts, outdoor activities, reading books and spending time with my precious little ones.

 Roxanne Zech